What are peer reviewed articles? How do I find them?

 - Author is an expert in their field

-- Includes some jargon and technical language
+- Includes some jargon, discipline-specific terminology, or technical language

 - Audience is other scholars, researchers, and college students

-- Looks plain, may include some charts, graphs, and tables
+- May include charts, graphs, and tables

 Links & Files